cszczepaniak/sudoku-solver/README.md

 There is an automated pipeline that will build, zip, and upload the lambda to S3.
 It will then update the lambda in AWS.
 See `scripts/` for details.

 ## What's in `/rust`?
 I originally built this in Rust, and my original solution is there.
-I keep going back to Rust to learn a little more about it.
-I rebuilt it in Go because deploying a REST API to AWS Lambda/API Gateway is _so simple_ in Go but seemingly not quite as simple in Rust.
-I did have fun with Rust `enum`s and `match` for this, but ultimately Go was a better choice to get up and running in the cloud for me.
+However, I'm not an experienced Rust programmer (yet), so it was easier for me to switch to Go to make something I could deploy more easily and quickly.